need4swede/wiki-go/data/documents/playback/trident-player/sync/document.md

 # Playback Quality

-Smooth, perfectly synchronized playback - every time.
+How Trident keeps audio and video in sync, manages buffers, and handles seeks.

-## Perfect Audio-Video Sync
+## Audio/Video Sync

-Nothing ruins a movie like audio that doesn't match the lips.
-Neptune keeps audio and video perfectly aligned throughout your entire movie.

-### How It Works

-Neptune uses audio as the master timing reference.
-Video frames are displayed precisely when they should appear relative to the audio.
-The result is perfect lip sync from start to finish.
+Trident uses audio as the master timing reference.
+Video frames are displayed at the position they should appear relative to the audio.

-### Automatic Calibration
+### Calibration

-When playback begins, Neptune automatically calibrates audio-video sync for your specific setup.
-This takes about 1-2 seconds and happens transparently.
+When playback begins, Trident calibrates sync for your specific output.
+Calibration takes 1-2 seconds and runs in the background.

-## Smooth Playback

-### No Stuttering

-Neptune maintains healthy buffers to ensure smooth playback even with network variability.
-Complex 4K content plays without stuttering or frame drops.

-### Smart Buffering

-Neptune buffers content intelligently:
-- Quick startup for fast networks
-- Larger buffers for unreliable connections
-- Continuous buffering during playback to stay ahead

-### During Buffering

-If playback needs to pause to buffer more content, Neptune keeps audio and video in sync.
-When playback resumes, everything is still perfectly aligned.

-## Seeking

-### Instant Response

-Seek to any point in your movie and playback resumes quickly.
-Neptune seeks to the exact frame you requested, not just the nearest keyframe.

-### After Seeking
+### Drift Correction

-After seeking, it takes 1-2 seconds for sync to recalibrate.
-This is normal - Neptune is ensuring everything is perfectly aligned before resuming.

-### Lossless Audio Note

-With lossless audio formats like Dolby TrueHD, there may be a brief moment of silence (~100-200ms) after seeking while the audio decoder resyncs.
-This is inherent to the format.
+Over the course of a long movie, audio and video can drift apart.
+Trident measures the offset continuously and corrects it as you watch.

-## Network Streaming
+## Buffering

-### Transcoded Streams

-When using Transcode mode, audio may start slightly before video as the server begins encoding.
-Neptune automatically detects and compensates for this offset during calibration.
-Playback sync works the same as direct play — you won't notice any difference.
+Trident maintains a buffer ahead of the current position so playback continues through brief network slowdowns.

-### Adaptive Buffering
+### Buffer Strategy

-Neptune adapts to your network conditions:
+Buffer size adapts to your network:

 | Network | Strategy |
 |---------|----------|